British Rail Class 197: 2024

-In June 2024, the Class 197 started to be used on services to Pembroke Dock in West Wales.
+In June 2024, the Class 197 began operating on services to Pembroke Dock in West Wales.

 2025

-In February 2025, the Class 197 started working between and in the West Midlands of England, on services between in North Wales and Birmingham, as well as between Shrewsbury and Birmingham as part of Cambrian Line services between in Mid-West Wales / Aberystwyth & in North Wales and Birmingham (until the Class 197 units enter service on the Cambrian Line itself - see below - a change of train between and Class 197 is made at Shrewsbury).
+In February 2025, the Class 197 started working between and in the West Midlands of England, on services between in North Wales and Birmingham, as well as between Shrewsbury and Birmingham as part of Cambrian Line services between in Mid-West Wales / Aberystwyth & in North Wales and Birmingham (until the Class 197 units enter service on the Cambrian Line itself - see Future plans - a change of train between and Class 197 is made at Shrewsbury).

+2026

+In May 2026, services between Liverpool and Llandudno started; these are operated with Class 197s.

 Future plans

-The next planned Class 197 introduction will be the ETCS-fitted units on the Cambrian Line (between Shrewsbury and Aberystwyth, and its coastal branch between in Mid Wales and Pwllheli) in late 2025 to early 2026, following prior preparation, including the commencement of Class 197 ETCS testing on the line by June 2022, and the completion of type testing in November 2024.
+The next planned Class 197 introduction will be the ETCS-fitted units on the Cambrian Line (between Shrewsbury and Aberystwyth, and its coastal branch between in Mid Wales and Pwllheli) in September 2026, following prior preparation, including the commencement of Class 197 ETCS testing on the line by June 2022, and the completion of type testing in November 2024.